Warrant Officer Candidate School: Overview

-WOCS is a rigorous five-week course designed to train, assess, evaluate, and develop warrant officers for fourteen of the U.S. Army's sixteen basic branches (excluding Infantry and Armor).
+WOCS is a five-week course designed to train, assess, evaluate, and develop warrant officers for fourteen of the U.S. Army's sixteen basic branches (excluding Infantry and Armor).
 The course is designed to provide a base to assist in the development of Army Warrant Officers into self–aware and adaptive technical experts, combat leaders, trainers, mentors, and advisors to both soldiers and commanders.
 Later, through progressive levels of expertise in assignments, training, and education, Warrant Officers administer, manage, maintain, operate, and integrate Army systems and equipment across the full-spectrum of Army operations.
 Warrant officers in the Army are accessed with specific levels of technical ability.
 They refine their technical expertise and develop their leadership and management skills through tiered progressive assignments and education.

-WOCS focuses on Officer training and candidates serve in various student leadership positions throughout the course.
+WOCS focuses on officer training and candidates serve in various student leadership positions throughout the course.
 The course includes classroom instruction focusing on officership, military history, problem solving, professional development, and other topics.

 Graduation from WOCS is held at the United States Army Aviation Museum on Fort Rucker, where a candidate is appointed to WO1 and moves to their respective branch schools to attend the Warrant Officer Basic Course.
 For example, United States Army Signal Corps branched Warrant Officers attend WOBC at Fort Gordon, where Aviation branched Warrant Officers attend WOBC at Fort Rucker.